karlssberg/Motiv/README.md

 #### Redefining propositions

-Sometimes existing propositions do not produce the desired assertions or metadata.
+Sometimes you may wish to redefine an existing proposition with a new explanation (or metadata).
 In this case, you will need to wrap the existing proposition in a new one.

 ```csharp